Sweattowel/AlieSohn-Pottery/README.md

     Addit:
-        Adjust storeItems to use 3 states, open, pending, and bought which will adjust how they are presented Remove buying multiples of items, no longer necessary can be used to make things beautiful UNCOMPLETE Adjust brochure to be a about me page for the client NO PII NO PII NO PII UNCOMPLETE Include reviews in about me
+        Adjust storeItems to use 3 states, open, pending, and bought which will adjust how they are presented Remove buying multiples of items, no longer necessary can be used to make things beautiful DESIGN CHANGES:
+    UNCOMPLETE Adjust brochure to be a about me page for the client NO PII NO PII NO PII UNCOMPLETE Include reviews in about me
         Addit:
             Include a star system
     UNCOMPLETE Improve overall design and make the page look far more inviting i.e. maybe some image on the sidebar that can scroll nicely